mainmatter/playbook/project-flow/full-service/README.md

 previous increment, it might or might not be necessary to go through the [Discovery stage](#discovery) again and reconsider some of the assumptions.
-If that is not necessary, we can go to the conception stage directly and conceptualise, scope and implement the next set of features.
+If that is not necessary, we can go to the conception stage directly and conceptualise, scope and implement the next set of user stories.